Kequc/nano-records/README.md

 Each NanoRecords instance represents one database.

 Provide NanoRecords with a running instance of nano and a chosen database name.
-This should be all you need to get up and running.
+This should be all you need to get started.

 ## &#8620; Documents